Alfa Romeo Spider series 2 engine bay

 First: General car buying advice

-When looking at the Spider, check the panel gaps to make sure they are all even as accident damage can show up in the poor fit of panels, check the trims around windows and doors for overspray as this is also an area where accident damage will show up, another tell tail is paint chipped off various panel fastenings or nuts and bolts.
-It is also advisable to check the colour match between panels as this is another area that garages can make mistakes, If you establish the has been involved in an accident it is up to you if you buy the car.
+When looking at the 916 series Alfa Romeo Spider, in fact, any car, check the panel gaps to make sure they are all even as accident damage can show up in the poor fit of panels, check the trims around windows and doors for overspray as this is also an area where accident damage will show up, another tell tail is paint chipped off various panel fastenings or nuts and bolts.
+It is also advisable to check the colour match between panels as this is another area that garages can make mistakes, If you establish the car has been involved in an accident it is up to you if you buy the car.

-With Alfa Romeo Spiders there are no issues with rust as the cars have all been galvanised from the factory and a lot of the front of the car is made of plastic, and all the interior trim is very hard wearing, it is however worth noting that the spider can suffer with creaks and groans not shared with its Spider sibling the most common of these is cured by putting a tiny amount of grease on the locating dowels between the hood and the windscreen top rail . the interior electrics are also generally very reliable but it is worth checking that everything works when you test the car, i.e. check fan, electric mirrors, electric windows, lighter, radio, climate control, windscreen wipers, windscreen washers, lights, sun roof, boot release which is in the glove box, petrol flap release, if the air conditioning does not work it could need a new radiator which can be quite expensive .
-It is also important to check that the various electronic systems on the car are in good working order, when you start the car three important systems are checked by the car these all have a warning light that illuminates on start up going out a few seconds later if the light does NOT come on or stays on there is a fault with that system that needs to be repaired.
-These systems are air bag , ABS and engine management.
-The air bag light is a little man with a large balloon in front of him that is situated on the bottom left between the rev counter and speedo.
+With Alfa Romeo Spiders we are now seeing issues with rust as the cars are now becoming classics, the car was galvanised from the factory and that limited the extent of corrosion they suffer from.
+The places to look for corrosion are the rear panel just in front of the wheel and around the rear jacking point, although all of the sills can corrode especially under the sill cover.
+All the interior trim is very hard-wearing, it is however worth noting that the spider can suffer from creaks and groans not shared with its Spider sibling the most common of these is cured by putting a tiny amount of grease on the locating dowels between the hood and the windscreen top rail . the interior electrics are also generally very reliable but it is worth checking that everything works when you test the car, i.e. check the fan, electric mirrors, electric windows, lighter, radio, climate control, windscreen wipers, windscreen washers, lights, sunroof, boot release which is in the glove box, petrol flap release, if the air conditioning does not work it could need a new radiator which can be quite expensive.
+It is also important to check that the various electronic systems on the car are in good working order, when you start the car three important systems are checked by the car these all have a warning light that illuminates on startup going out a few seconds later if the light does NOT come on or stays on there is a fault with that system that needs to be repaired.
+These systems are airbag, ABS and engine management.
+The airbag light is a little man with a large balloon in front of him that is situated on the bottom left between the rev counter and speedo.
 The ABS light is a circle with ABS written in the centre which is again between the two instruments and the fuel injection light is in the top right of the rev counter and looks like a fuel injector spraying fuel, remember they come on for a few seconds and then switch off anything else signifies a faulty system

 This is a basic guide to buying an Alfa Spider it is worth once you have got this far getting a specialist on the marque to check the car over for you, most of the UK specialists will do this for a very reasonable fee especially if you can get the vendor to take the car to them.